-Moreover, the long-term resource efficiency of the Cape Town economy will be promoted to ensure ongoing economic growth, the creation of new economic opportunities, and the sustainment of existing opportunities.
+Moreover, the long term resource efficiency of the Cape Town economy will be promoted to ensure ongoing economic growth, the creation of new economic opportunities, and the sustainment of existing opportunities.

-Local tourism project
+1.1e.4 Local tourism project

-This project will involve the development of responsible tourism products that are unique and authentic to the specific destinations within the City within the areabased service delivery model.
-The project will enhance the local community's ability to host tourists whilst increasing economic spinoffs and contributing to and supporting economic growth.
+This project will involve the development of responsible tourism products that are unique and authentic to the specific destinations within the City within the Area Based Service Delivery model.
+The project will enhance the local community's ability to host tourists whilst increasing economic spin-offs and contributing to and supporting economic growth.

-Informal economy support project
+1.1.e.5 Informal economy support project

-The City acknowledges the legitimacy and role of the informal economy in terms of its employment and economic growth prospects and the role of the sector in providing a safety net to the poor.
-It advocates for a support and development package that nurtures appropriate transitions to formalisation through targeted interventions.
+The City acknowledges the legitimacy and role of the informal economy in terms of its employment and economic growth prospects and the role of the sector in providing a safety net to the poor and advocates for a support and development package that nurtures appropriate transitions to formalisation through targeted interventions.
 The support and development package will be demand based, linked to the needs of the sector or individual enterprise, where feasible.
 The support will also be crafted according to needs specific to an area.

-Unlocking the night-time economy research project
+1.1.e.6 Unlocking the night-time economy research project